ACerS: The home for ceramics and glass professionals.

 We have a great lineup of ceramic and glass conferences.

-The American Ceramic Society announces that it fully intends to return to in-person meetings for Q4 of 2021 and beyond.
+The American Ceramic Society announces has return to in-person meetings for Q4 of 2021 and beyond.
 ACerS and its Meetings team will continue to comply with guidance from the Centers for Disease Control, relevant state and local authorities, and each conference venue in an effort to provide a safe and healthy environment for our meeting attendees during the ongoing COVID-19 pandemic.

 Here's the latest from ACerS.

-The September 2021 issue of the ACerS Bulletin—featuring processing of high-performance materials—is now available online.
-Plus—ACerS Awards and C&GM.
+The April 2023 issue of the ACerS Bulletin—featuring the hydrogen market and industrial uses—is now available online.
+Plus—new C&GM.

 Ceramic Tech Today